 - Dishwasher powder (look for a low-foaming version)

-How to clean an acrylic bath
+How to clean an acrylic bathtub

 Although less prone to damage than enamel, acrylic can still scratch so avoid the use of abrasive cleaners or scourers, so when cleaning an acrylic bath a soft cloth or sponge is best.
 Also, avoid a build-up of grime by rinsing the bath of soap residue after every use.

-How to clean a bath with vinegar
+How to clean a bathtub with vinegar

 1. Make your own bath cleaning solution in a plastic spray bottle by simply diluting equal parts of white wine vinegar with water.